TecDr/landing_page/README.md

 # landing_page
-This is a Lnding page project undertaken  during the course of my training in Odin Tutorials
+This is a Landing page project undertaken  during the course of my training in Odin Tutorials